The Position of Jupiter in the Night Sky:

 ^ Back to Top of Page

 The Moon is easy to find, and on one or two days in each month, it passes Jupiter in the sky.
-Use the following table to see on which dates the Moon is in the vicinity of the planet:
+Use the following table to see on which dates the Moon was in the vicinity of the planet during 2021:

-Moon near Jupiter dates for 2019 (click on thumbnail for full-size table, 43 KB).
-No dates are shown for December because Jupiter is too close to the Sun to view during this month.
+Moon near Jupiter dates for 2021 (click on thumbnail for full-size table, 38 KB).
 The Date Range shows the range of dates worldwide (allowing for Time Zone differences across East and West hemispheres).
-Note that the dates, times and separations at conjunction (i.e. when the two bodies are at the same Right Ascension) are measured from the Earth's centre (geocentric) and not from the Earth's surface (times are Universal Time [UT], equivalent to GMT).
-The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on April 23rd at 11:35 UT, Jupiter is 1°.6 South of the Moon's centre.
-The Moon Phase shows whether the Moon is waxing (between New Moon and Full Moon), waning (between Full Moon and New Moon), at crescent phase (less than half of the lunar disk illuminated) or gibbous phase (more than half but less than fully illuminated).
+Note that the dates, times and separations at conjunction (i.e. when the two bodies were at the same Right Ascension) are measured from the Earth's centre (geocentric) and not from the Earth's surface (times are Universal Time [UT], equivalent to GMT).
+The Sep. & Dir. column gives the angular distance (separation) and direction of the planet relative to the Moon, e.g. on April 7th at 07:17 UT, Jupiter was 4°.4 North of the Moon's centre.
+The Moon Phase shows whether the Moon was waxing (between New Moon and Full Moon), waning (between Full Moon and New Moon), at crescent phase (less than half of the lunar disk illuminated) or gibbous phase (more than half but less than fully illuminated).

 ^ Back to Top of Page